How to remove column in Laravel migration?

 Facebook Twitter LinkedIn Telegram Whatsapp

-by wilmer.lemke , 3 months ago
+by wilmer.lemke , a year ago

 @raphael_tillman